rajivshah3/documentation/wallets/0.1/hub/how-to-guides/quickstart.md

 # Get started with Hub

-**If you're new to Hub, you can follow this workflow guide to start learning from the beginning.**
+**If you're new to Hub, you can follow this workflow topic to start learning from the beginning.**

 ## What you will learn